Healthcare Process Improvement Through Workflow Analysis

 Who Needs Process Improvement?

 Everyone needs Process Improvement!
 No process is ever perfect, just as no process lasts forever.
-The run effectively, every clinic should implement a program to review its processes and workflows on a regular basis.
+To run effectively, every clinic should implement a program to review its processes and workflows on a regular basis.

 Healthcare is changing, that’s a fact of modern life.
 The Federal government is increasing regulation on the healthcare community.
 Many smaller medical practices do not have the time, personnel or expertise to keep up with the changes.
 This puts them at risk of violating new regulations and could put them out of business.